-Alternative 1: Proposed 25m high Monopole Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-Even though the site is located within a degraded ESA, the activity will have no impact on the ESA as the site is totally transformed from its natural state due to past development activities on the property.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Negligible Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
-The following measures should be implemented amongst others: The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
+Alternative 1: Proposed 35m high Monopole Mast - (Preferred) PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect Nature of impact: Due to the site location and nature of the activity, the activity is expected to have very low negative impact on ecological or biodiversity aspects.
+The proposed site is not located within a Critical Biodiversity Area ("CBA"), and is covered with some patched of Muscadel Riviere, a critically endangered ecosystem.
+However, the site is transformed from its natural state due to past development activities on the property.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Very-Low negative Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.